 State Participation: Baseline HAVA requirements.
 There are no federal requirements in Oklahoma regarding standards for adopting and implementing voting systems.
 The Secretary of State Election Board determines the regulations for the certification of voting systems.
 Applicable Statute(s): "A. The Secretary of the State Election Board is hereby authorized beginning July 1, 1989, to purchase equipment for and implement a unitary, unified, integrated system of election administration for the State of Oklahoma that includes an electronic data processing system for maintenance of voter registration records, certification of election results and other election-related applications, and the installation of electronic, optical scanning voting devices compatible with the same system in every precinct polling place.
 B. The Secretary of the State Election Board is authorized to adopt procedures consistent, insofar as practicable, with existing law for implementation of the system.
 C. Except as provided in subsection A, no electronic data processing applications shall be implemented by a county election board, nor shall voting devices be purchased by a county, except for those electronic data processing applications and voting devices already in use or for which a contract had been signed by no later than March 31, 1986."
-26 OK Stat. $\frac{§ 26-21-101}{(2019)}$ Applicable Regulation(s): N/A State Certification Process: The Secretary of State Election Board purchases voting systems and adopts the procedures to implement the purchased voting systems.
-26 OK Stat. § 26-21-101 (2019)
+Applicable Regulation(s): N/A State Certification Process: The Secretary of State Election Board purchases voting systems and adopts the procedures to implement the purchased voting systems.
+Okla.
+Stat. tit.
+26, § 26-21-101